castle-engine/cge-documentation/compositing_shaders/README.txt

-This is my (Michalis) paper, for TGCP 2011 (http://www.eguk.org.uk/TPCG11/) conference.
+This is my (Michalis) paper, for TPCG 2011 (http://www.eguk.org.uk/TPCG11/) conference.

 This directory contains the LaTeX source of the paper,